mmillar/sonicescape/code/wp-content/plugins/quick-pagepost-redirect-plugin/readme.txt

 7. Meta Redirect Options Page.

 == Changelog ==
+= TODO =
+* THIS SECTION IS JUST TO KEEP TRACK OF TODO ITEMS FOR FUTURE UPDATES.
+* Add New Window and No Follow to links where the URL has been rewritten.
+Currently if you rewrite the URL neither will work as they are referenced with the original URL, not the rewrite.

+= 5.1.8 =
+* **Bug Fix:** Used a different minified version for the qppr_frontend_script.min.js file after it received a false positive of being a Trojan.
+The 5.1.7 version is totally safe to use too.
+The false positive was caused due to the way the specific file was minified.
+This is a confirmation that nothing was infected or was acting as a trojan of any sort in any previous version.
+= 5.1.7 =
+* **Bug Fix:** Fixed Post redirects bug caused by 5.1.6

+= 5.1.6 =
+* **Security Fix:** Fixed security concern in the ppr_parse_request_new method

+= 5.1.5 =
+* **Feature Addition:** Add Canonical Redirect detection to fix potential www/non-www redirect match problems.
+Removed from TODO!
+* **Deletion:** Took out testing code that was accidentally left in the previous version.
+* **Filter Addition:** Added 'qppr_filter_quickredirect_index' filter to allow changing the the index just before the redirect.
+See filters-hooks-helper_funcitons.txt in plugin folder for usage.

+= 5.1.4 =
+* **Feature Addition:** Added filter to Meta Box call to allow people to adjust context and priority if they choose.
+See filters-hooks-helper_funcitons.txt in plugin folder for usage.
+Thanks [mdmoreau](https://wordpress.org/support/profile/mdmoreau) for the suggestion!
+* **Feature Addition:** Added 'action=no-redirect' to be able to view a redirect page without the redirect triggering.
+Thanks [One Eye Pied](https://wordpress.org/support/profile/one-eye-pied) for the suggestion!
+* **Bug Fix:** Adjusted line ending characters for Import/Export to try to allow both Unix and Dos line break characters (LF and CRLF) on Import.
+Thanks [Jose Luis Cruz](https://wordpress.org/support/profile/joseluiscruz) for pointing this out!
+* **Bug Fix:** Fixed database query for jQuery localization funciton.
+Was a major resource hog on sites with a lot of posts and would crash MySQL on some sites.
+* **Update:** Fixed some spelling errors (thanks to those of you who pointed them out).
+* **Update:** Updated English Translations.

+= 5.1.3 =
+* **Update:** Updated English Translations.
+* **Bug Fix:** Fixed Meta redirect functions so browsers that no longer allow refresh redirects can still use Meta redirects (i.e., Firefox, Edge, some IE).
+* **Bug Fix:** Fixed Function for Individual Redirects for New Window functionality.
+Was not working unless both No Follow and New Window were selected.
+* **TODO:** Add New Window and No Follow to links where the URL has been rewritten.
+Currently if you rewrite the URL neither will work as they are referenced with the original URL, not the rewrite.
+* **TODO (Still):** Add Canonical Redirect filter to fix potential www/non-www redirect match problems.

+= 5.1.2 =
+* **Update:** Updated English Translations.
+* **Update:** Updated license.txt file (had wrong version of license).
+* **Update:** Verified plugin for WordPress 4.3 compatibility.
+* **Update:** Add check if current user can manage_options when deleting All Redirects.
+Prevents logged in users without permissions from maliciously deleting redirects.
+* **Update:** Minify JavaScript files for front-end and admin (non-minified files still remain in the file structure for reference).
+* **Feature Addition:** Added experimental function to delete cache files (for W3 Total Cache, WP Super Cache and WP Fastest Cache) on functionality saves (add/remove redirects and options updates) to try to help some users resolve caching issues after an update with these plugins installed.
+* **Feature Addition:** Added "helper" functions to allow for adding or deleting Quick and Individual Redirects programatically (see filters-hooks-helper_functions.txt in plugin directory for more info).
+* **Bug Fix:** Fix ajax function for Quick Redirect delete and save (if a redirect was deleted, anything below it would not be correctly referenced and deleting or editing would not work)
+* **Bug Fix:** Fix to 'rewrite URL' jQuery function that was replacing text instead of HTML - thanks Leo Kerr <leo@myelectriccar.com.au>
+* **TODO (Still):** Add Canonical Redirect filter to fix potential www/non-www redirect match problems.

 = 5.1.1 =
 * Fix 'array to string' error message on Quick Redirect save - thanks Simon Codrington <simon@webbird.com.au>
 * TODO: Add Canonical Redirect filter to fix potential www/non-www redirect match problems.